 To Stay In Ketosis Take This

 Having some MCT on hand can be useful as it is converted directly to ketones and this is especially useful if you want to stay in ketosis and have had a few more carbs than planned.
-If you are really serious about staying in ketosis, you should consider taking an exogenous ketone product such as Ketocana.
-You can easily add this to water and drink it when you need to get back into ketosis.
+If you are really serious about staying in ketosis, you should consider taking an exogenous ketone product such as Perfect Keto Base.
+You can easily add this to water or almond milk and drink it when you need to get back into ketosis.

 For more about the benefits of MCT oils and how use them click here.